zhousarah/azure-compute-docs/articles/container-instances/container-instances-config-map.md

 ---
 # Config maps for Azure Container Instances

-A config map is a property associated with a container group profile that can be used to apply container configurations similar to environment variables and secret volumes.
-When applying these settings, restarting the pod is required for the changes to take effect.
-By using config maps, the configurations can be applied without restarting the container.
-This enables out of band updates so containers can read the new values without restarting.
+A config map is a property that can be used to apply container configurations similar to environment variables and secret volumes.
+However, unlike when using environment variables or secret volumes where restarting the pod to apply the settings is required, apply settings using a config map does not require any restarts for the changes to take effect.

 Azure Container Instances can be created with or without config maps and can be updated at any point in time post creation using config maps.
-Updating config maps in an existing running container group can be accomplished quickly and without causing the container to reboot.
+Updating config maps in an existing running container group can be accomplished quickly without compromising uptime of the container.

 ## How it works